 Near Surface Geophysics Group

-The Near-Surface Geophysics Group (NSGG) has recently changed its name.
-It was formerly known as the Environmental and Industrial Geophysics Group (EIGG).
+The Near-Surface Geophysics Group (NSGG) was formerly known as the Environmental and Industrial Geophysics Group (EIGG).

 To advance, encourage and support the study and practice of near-surface geophysics, predominantly restricted to depths of investigation down to 500m.
 Areas of application include hydrogeology, engineering, archaeology, forensic science, environmental investigations and monitoring, mineral exploration, hazard assessment and geological mapping.